 After that, hover your cursor over a particular territory to view how many addresses it contains.
 You can also use the scale on the left to compare the number of addresses included into each displayed territory.

-Adding Addresses from the Map into Territories
+Adding Addresses from the Territory Map into Territories

-Enabling Address Clustering
+Enabling Address Clustering on the Territory Map

 To enable clustering for all addresses on the map (including territories), first, go to “Map Settings” in the top left corner of the screen and then check the “Clustering” box.
 Clusters display the addresses that are located in very close proximity next to each other as numbers on the map instead of displaying each address as an individual pin/icon.